JulianGaal/numpy-cheat-sheet/README.md

 ```
 $ conda install --yes --file requirements.txt
 ```
-This will install all the packages to your environment.
+This will install all the packages mentioned in "Currenty includes" to your environment.

 ### Future additions:
 * ROS <br/>